Extending partial isometries of generalized metric spaces: Introduction

-\item We will often focus on metric spaces taking only integer distances.
-Therefore, given an integer $n>0$, we define the distance monoid $\cR_n=(\{0,1,\ldots,n\},+_n,\leq,0)$, where $+_n$ is addition truncated at $n$.
-We also define $\cN=(\N,+,\leq,0)$. \item The previous example is a special case of the following.
-Fix a subset $S\seq\R^{\geq0}$, which contains $0$ and is closed under the binary operation $r+_S s=\sup\{x\in S:x\leq r+s\}$.
+\item The previous example is a special case of the following.
+Fix $S\seq\R^{\geq0}$ such that $0\in S$ and $S$ is closed under the binary operation $r+_S s=\sup\{x\in S:x\leq r+s\}$.
 When $+_S$ is associative, we have a distance monoid $\cS=(S,+_S,\leq,0)$.
-Associativity of $+_S$ is equivalent to what is known as the \emph{four-values condition} for $S$, which essentially describes the ability to amalgamate metric spaces with distances in $S$.
-This condition was defined by Delhomm\'{e}, Laflamme, Pouzet, and Sauer in \cite{DLPS}, where the authors study metric spaces with restricted (real) distances.
-See also Appendix A of \cite{vThebook}, in which Nguyen Van Th\'{e} classifies all subsets $S\seq \N$, which satisfy the four-values condition and have at most four nonzero elements. \end{enumerate} \end{example}
+Associativity of $+_S$ is equivalent to what is known as the \emph{four-values condition} for $S$, which describes the ability to amalgamate metric spaces with distances in $S$.
+This condition was defined by Delhomm\'{e}, Laflamme, Pouzet, and Sauer in \cite{DLPS}, where these authors study metric spaces with restricted (real) distances. \end{enumerate} \end{example}

-In particular, part (3) of the previous example provides a convenient setting in which to work with the natural metrics on graphs.
+Part (3) of the previous example provides a convenient setting in which to work with the natural metrics on graphs.